Patrick Walden: Later work

 Walden was rumoured to have been playing at The Cheltenham Jazz Festival (27 April–2 May) as a special guest with Seb Rochford's band Fulborn Teversham, but cancelled the appearance.

 Walden appeared at the Rock Against Racism 30th Anniversary Show at the Hackney Empire on 19 July 2007.
 He played Babyshambles' classics with his old bandmate Drew McConnell.
 The set list included "The Man Who Came to Stay" and "8 Dead Boys".

 On 3 August 2007, Walden played a small gig in Hackney with all of his former Babyshambles bandmates (as well as Mick Whitnall) for friend Peter Wolfe's birthday.

 In late 2007, Walden formed the band Big Dave with drummer Seb Rochford and Ruth Goller on bass.
 In the first half of 2008 the band played a few gigs in small venues.
 Walden announced that a debut EP would be recorded in 2008.
 But nothing much was ever heard again.

 On 6 November 2009, Walden played a few songs with Babyshambles including "Pipedown" and "Black Boy Lane" at a gig at Halo in Battersea.

 In August 2010, Walden appeared in court charged with receiving stolen goods.
 After being spotted acting suspiciously in a Sutton branch of Wilkinsons, Walden was pursued by security who found in his possession stolen goods and Methadone prescribed to another user.

 In April 2011, Walden completed a spell in rehabilitation and began work on a new project with former Rebecas member Robert Mannall.
 The duo recorded 32 demos that have been posted on various sites on the internet.
 On 1 May 2011 Walden previewed a selection of new material at the Hawley Arms, as part of Camden Crawl 2011, with Drew McConnell.

 In November 2014 Walden did his first interview and photoshoot in a number of years with friend, music enthusiast and blogger Olivia Collins for the website themusicalacidtest and photographer Jack Grange.
 In the interview he said he was studying a jazz composition degree in an effort to reconnect with his first love, jazz music.

 Death

-Walden died on 20 June 2025, at the age of 46.
+Walden died of a heart attack on 20 June 2025, at the age of 46.